Will your salary increase as you go through the CFA Program?

 Yes, it does.
 In fact, you don’t even have to wait until you become a CFA charterholder.

-Thanks to you all, here is our updated, third iteration of analyses that helps you evaluate the benefits of the CFA Program, as well as a few other useful compensation insights.
-Interestingly, the conclusion hasn’t changed much over the years, in fact the data strengthen in our 2021 edition of our CFA salary guide.
+Thanks to you all, here is our updated, 2023 edition’s CFA average salary research that helps you evaluate the benefits of the CFA Program, as well as a few other useful compensation insights.

-For our analysis, we’ve utilised salary data by work experience from PayScale to create a salary vs. work experience curve for an equivalent sample, which is then used to index our reported salary.
+For our analysis, we’ve utilized salary data by work experience from PayScale to create a salary vs work experience curve for an equivalent sample, which is then used to index our reported salary.
 This minimizes the effect work experience has on our analysis.

-In short, all of our analyses below excludes the work experience bias through this method.
+In short, all of our CFA salary analyses below excludes the work experience bias through this method.

 Our sample data by geography approximates the international CFA candidate distribution quite closely.